T354 - Week 1 -

 changes.
 You can flatten copies for display or distribution.

-If students are really struggling with Photoshop, they should work through
+If you are unfamiliar with Photoshop, work through

 some optional exercises.
-There is a good tutorials on Lynda.com.
+There are excellent tutorials on Lynda.com.
 There is a tour of the interface in the

 Photoshop CS Help PDF.
 There is also a good